jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 and capabilities for organizations and for collective defense.
-AI can also be used to expedite the time to detect and respond to ransomware attacks.2 Modernize mindset: Organizations should understand the benefits of innovations in the public cloud, which includes hyper\-scalability cybersecurity
+AI can also be used to expedite the time to detect and respond to ransomware attacks.

+2 Modernize mindset: Organizations should understand the benefits of innovations in the public cloud, which includes hyper\-scalability cybersecurity